-The answers given to the five questions below should be used as the basis for formally proposing designations to the UN Security Council
+The answers given to the five questions below should be used as the basis for formally proposing designations to the EU or UN (eg. through the COREU service for EU)

-Any information given in the below five questions could be disclosed to UN Security Council Member States.
+Any information given in the below five questions could be disclosed to other EU and UN Security Council Member States.